dita-ot/docs/reference/markdown/Markdown-DITA-syntax.md

 ## Notes

-Notes can be written using [admonition extension](https://squidfunk.github.io/mkdocs-material/reference/admonitions/) of Material for MkDocs.
+Notes can be written using the syntax defined in the Material for MkDocs [admonition extension](https://squidfunk.github.io/mkdocs-material/reference/admonitions/).

 <!-- Since 5.0 -->